reviews

 - "okay :-B":

-a little smiley, because i do actually think a 3 star is pretty alright..! it didn't knock my socks off my feet, but it was overall fine!
+a little smiley, because i do think a 3 star can be pretty alright..! not good, not bad, my socks still on my feet, but overall fine.

-(read: 2024) the start was really good, it introduced the world and the characters pretty effectively, but by the end when everyone was already introduced, it felt as thought they were now just thrown out the window in favour of focusing only on the immediate cast.. (and when they're killed off, there's supposed to be a weight to it, but it only falls flat because of how little lines and significance they had to the story)
+(read: 2024) the start was really good, it introduced the world and the characters pretty effectively, but by the end, it felt as thought much of the side cast was now just thrown out the window in favour of the immediate cast (and when they're killed off, everyone acts like there was supposed to be a weight to it, but it only falls flat, because of how little significance they had to the story)

-i liked jesamine's conflicting portrayal, because she can be very vulnerable (being friendly and even telling tessa her story with her dollhouse) or she can be condescending (looking at tessa, and even charlotte who is literally her boss, with judgement). speaking of, i also liked charlotte being a counter attack to jesamine's views of womanhood; she just doesn't obide by the social expectations of a lady that jesamine tries so hard to follow, her being there makes both jesamine's own flawed views and the conflicts between the two satisfying to read. but at maybe the halfway point there stops being much progress to her development, which i'd say is pretty unfortunate! it is true the book more or less was more concerned with the love interests now, but still.
+i liked jesamine's conflicting portrayal, because she can be very vulnerable (being friendly to tessa and even showing her old dollhouse) or she can be rude and condescending (looking at tessa, and even charlotte who is literally her boss, with judgement). speaking of, i liked charlotte being a counter attack to jesamine's views of womanhood; she just doesn't obide by the social expectations of a lady which jesamine tries so hard to follow.

-another weak point is the ending - it was obvious de quincy was not the real villain as the cast thought, but mortmein and especially nate's evil reveals were just so sudden and random. nat's betrayal was just a whole monologue of 'I've always been smarter than you thought, my Little Sister, why did you think auntie died after eating those chocolates i sent :smirk:' AAHHHHHHHHHH!!!!!!!!!!!!!
+another weak point is the ending - it was obvious from the start that De Quincy was just a red herring and not the real villain as everyone thought, but to an extent Mortmain and especially Nate's evil reveals were just so sudden and random.!
+Nate's betrayal was just a whole monologue of 'I've always been smarter than you thought, my Little Sister, why did you think auntie died after eating those chocolates i sent :smirk:' AAHHHHHHHHHH!!!!!!!!!!!!!

 2